J-Yass/e-chess/README.md

 # E-Chess

-This project aims to construct an open-source electronic chess board to play online games on Lichess.com, similar to the DGT chess board.
+This project aims to construct an open-source electronic chess board to play online chess games on Lichess.com, similar to the DGT chess board.
 Website of the project: comming soon!